MnkGitBox/MNkSupportUtilities/docs/MNkAlertView_doc/doc.md

 ```

 ### **Build More Customized Alert**
+If your UI design element doesn't match with the UI element that comes with the library, you can create any custom alert view by subclassing the `MNkAlertView` class.

 ![custom alert](custom_alert.gif)

-If your UI design element doesn't match with the UI element that comes with the library, you can create any custom alert view by subclassing the `MNkAlertView` class.
+- Create `CustomAlertView` view by subclassing the `MNkAlertView`.

 ```Swift
 class CustomAlertView: MNkAlertView {